Approved Minutes For Meeting On June 20, 2007

 5.2 Chair

 T. Ashner welcomed C. Coppi who, as a result of the recent Operating Change, is the newest Council member in Student Affairs.
 T. Ashner then reported: i) the Council has again been invited to co-host with the Civil Service Council (CSC) a luncheon for the Board of Trustees, which is tentatively scheduled for November 8.
 The Executive Committee approved participation in the luncheon; however, any objections can be discussed at this time.
 It was noted that previously, the CSC has invited guests to attend the luncheon as well.
 There was agreement among members of the A/P Staff Council that this changes the dynamic of the occasion.
 T. Ashner indicated she would pass this concern on to the CSC President; ii) she received a memo from Interim Provost Rice regarding FY08 raises for A/P staff.
 His memo states that, "There is nothing concrete at this point for any raises other than contractual....Nothing will be known for sure until the FY08 budget has been approved."; iii) minimum wage has increased to $7.50; iv) the Non-Traditional Student Services Advisory Council is being disbanded.
 P. Curkin explained that the committee has no budget, and the only function it was performing was assisting in the selection of the scholarship recipients; v) the current Illinois budget has allotted 0% for pension payments.
 This will be the third year the pension plans have gone unfunded.
 There is a law that states if the pension plans go unfunded for three years, in the fourth year $800 million will come off the top of the state budget and go directly to bringing the pension plans up to date.
 B. Dillard noted that $800 million would not bring pensions up to date.
 J. Baggott indicated there is a provision, but if the state has to put in that kind of money, it would have a huge overall impact.
 P. Curkin indicated that retirees will also be impacted because unlike pensions, health benefits are not protected.
 It is possible the state will take those benefits away or begin charging for them.
-J. Baggott noted the state is already dipping into the capital to pay current pension obligations.
+J. Baggott noted the state is already dipping into the capital to pay current pension obligations.5.3 Board of Trustees

 T. Ashner reported the Board met on June 14.
 Under his report, President Poshard announced: i) there is bipartisan support on the federal level for an increase in financial aid; ii) if the state budget is not passed by July 1, plans are in place to allow universities to continue to operate and for employees to get paid; iii) the legislature is proposing an extension to the gaming bill that will allow casinos to increase the number of slot machines in order to generate more revenue for the state.
 The added revenue would go toward capital projects at universities; iv) he is confident that the James Walker Scholarship will be renewed.
 In other announcements: i) there is no policy that would allow the University to make changes to the student groups Undergraduate Student Government and Graduate and Professional Student Council.
 Both are official constituency groups; ii) the student athletic scholarship fund has raised $613,000 so far this year.
 There is $700,000 in cash and pledges for Saluki Way; iii) the Paul Simon Study Abroad Program was approved by the Senate and is now in the House, where it still needs more signatures before a vote can be taken.
 T. Ashner also reported that Fernando Trevi¤o was welcomed and approved as the new chancellor.
 Appreciation was expressed to Interim Chancellor Dunn for his service to the University.
-The Board also heard a presentation from the University Honors Program.
+The Board also heard a presentation from the University Honors Program.5.4 Human Resources (HR) - None.

 5.5 Representatives to University Committees

-5.5a Ombudsman Advisory Panel - Michael Ellis
+5.5a Ombudsman Advisory Panel - Michael Ellis5.6 Standing Committees

 M. Ellis reported the Panel met on February 23, 2007, at which time members received copies of the panel's operating paper and copies of the document, University Ombudsman Office/ Quarterly Activity Report for October December, 2006, which was prepared for Interim Chancellor Dunn by Lynn Connley, director of the University Ombudsman Office.
 The report cited demographics for the 58 new cases received during the quarter: 2 American Indian; 1 Asian; 2 Hispanic; 11 Black; 42 White.
 The most frequent types of problems presented were student disciplinary concerns (36.2%), academic matters (27.6%) and employment issues (17.2%).
-A significant upswing in the student social misconduct category was noted.
+A significant upswing in the student social misconduct category was noted.5.5b Recreational Sports and Services Advisory - Terri Harfst

 T. Harfst reported on the activities of the committee (see (see appendix 1).
-She thanked the Council for allowing her the opportunity to serve on the committee.
+She thanked the Council for allowing her the opportunity to serve on the committee.5.5c University Professional Advancement - To be rescheduled.

 There was brief discussion concerning what action the Council should take when committee representatives do not live up to their obligation to report back to the Council.
 P. Curkin suggested that representatives who do not fulfill their obligations be replaced.
 The Committee on Committees could draft a policy to address when such actions should be taken.
 It was noted that while attendance is preferred, written reports are accepted if committee representatives are unable to attend.